arsfeld/ors-angular/README.md

 * Remove unneeded features from the old system while integrating new ones
 * Being stable (should always work!)
 * Being open source, easy to hack and *easy to deploy*!

+Also, the project is supposed to be a fun task for the summer, so I selected a few technologies to learn and use it in this project.

+The current technologies include:
+* Nodejs (server)
+* ExpressJS (backend)
+* AngularJS (frontend)
+* brunch (to put it all together)
+* Jade (frontend templates)
+* CoffeeScript